FreddyVRetro/ISA-PicoMEM/README.md

 The Pi Pico is limmited in its speed, this is excellent and bad at the same time:
 - Multiple complex function can't be emulated at the same time, choices need to be done.
 - We can still program the Pico and Feel like doing coding on a "Retro" Machine, so we don't have the effect "Look, it is easy, he put a processor in the PC that can emulate the full PC"
+- There are still problems on various machines.

 ## Memory emulation